-Skin health starts from the inside out… I’m not always the best example to use here.
-I like to think I’m fairly healthy but looking at a bowl of veggies instantly has me craving fried chicken.
-With a side of gravy for dipping.
-Don’t judge me.
+Skin health starts from the inside out.
+Truthfully, I’m not always the best example to use here.
+I like to think I’m fairly healthy but looking at a bowl of veggies instantly has me craving fried chicken with a side of gravy for dipping.
+Don’t judge my Southern roots.

-Generally, aging of the skin is a result of our cells being subject to free radical damage, but there are other factors as well: deficiency in nutrients or consuming foods that promote inflammation.
+Generally, aging of the skin is a result of our cells being subject to free radical damage, but there are other factors as well.
+This includes deficiency in nutrients or consuming foods that promote inflammation.
 A solid rule to follow: a good diet for optimal health will likely be optimal for skin health, too!
 KALE FOR DAYS!
 Without butter.
 Talk about misery.

-Vitamins: Unless you’re vitamin-specific deficient a multi-vitamin is likely acceptable, but I’m not a doctor… this is just my thinking.
-I take plant based New Chapter Every Woman’s One Daily Multi…. when I remember.
-Many say plant based vitamins absorb better so I’m going with it.
+Unless you’re vitamin-specific deficient a multi-vitamin is likely acceptable, but I’m not a doctor, so take my opinion with a grain of salt before consulting a real one.
+I prefer taking a plant-based multivitamin.
+Many say plant-based vitamins absorb better and I’m going with it.

 If you avoid the sun, like me, there’s a probability you’re Vitamin D deficient.
-Few foods naturally contain Vitamin D making it hard to gain enough from dietary sources.
-While researching for this post I fell into a rabbit hole of medical studies and found Vitamin D is actually a hormone AND you can receive D2 and D3 topically!
-Be on the lookout, I’m working on a product review containing topical D’s.
+Few foods naturally contain Vitamin D, making it hard to gain enough from dietary sources.
+Vitamin D is actually a hormone AND you can receive D2 and D3 topically!

-Fats: Fatty acids, like Omega 3, promote anti-inflammatory compounds in the body and aid in lubricating our skin.
-If your diet isn’t high in Omega 3 [think salmon, tuna, mackerel] adding a supplement is a good idea… I’m a big fan of Nordic Naturals.
+Fatty acids, like Omega 3, promote anti-inflammatory compounds in the body and aid in lubricating our skin.
+If your diet isn’t high in Omega 3 from foods like salmon, tuna, or mackerel, adding a supplement is a good idea.
+I’m a big fan of Nordic Naturals.

 In normal people speak: avoiding ALL carbs caused participants collagen to break down faster.